Frequently Asked Questions

 My device is not found

 1. On the phone, pull down the notification area and open "USB Options".
-If the mode is MTP (Media Transfer) change it to 'PTP' or just 'Charging'.
+If the mode is MTP (Media Transfer or File Transfer), change it to 'Charging' or PTP (Picture Transfer) instead.
+Try again to Refresh the Device List on the computer.

 2. If you have a Windows PC – drivers for the phone may need to be installed manually: